masai1116/SHARE-seq-alignment/README.md

 The pipeline also offers flexible RNA-seq specific options for advanced users.
 1) removeSingelReadUMI=F # T or F; default is F. If T, UMIs with single read will be removed.
 2) keepIntron=T # T or F; default is T. If F, intronic RNA reads will be discarded.
-3) matchPolyT=F # T or F; default is F. If T, will try to find match of TTTTTT (allowing 1 mis-match) in 11-16 bp position of biological read2.
-If match is not identified, read will be disgarded.
+3) matchPolyT=F # T or F; default is F. If T, will try to find TTTTTT (allowing 1 mis-match) in 11-16 bp position of biological read2.
+If TTTTTT is not identified, read will be disgarded.
 Only works if Read2 is longer than 16 bp.
 4) SkipPolyGumi=F # T or F; default is F, pipeline will remove polyG UMIs.
 If T, pipeline will keep polyG UMIs.
 5) genename=gene_name # gene_name (official gene symbol) or gene_id (ensemble gene name), gene_name is default
 6) refgene=gencode # gencode or genes; gencode is default; genes is UCSC refseq genes; gencode also annotates nc-RNA